MaxSa2004/Tab_Tech-Web-Project/README.md

 # Tâb Game

 Tâb is a two player running-fight board game played across the Middle East and North Africa.
-This project implements that gaming experience against Artificial Intelligence, that comes with three different levels of difficulty.
+This project implements the game and integrates Artificial Intelligence, that comes with three different levels of difficulty.
 Included in its features presented below is the website's bilingual capacity.

 ![Html5](https://img.shields.io/badge/HTML5-E34F26.svg?style=for-the-badge&logo=HTML5&logoColor=white)